-5. She also moved on after the failed marriage
+5. She also moved on after the failed first marriage

 While the Man in Black was moving on with June Carter, Liberto also remarried in 1968 to Ventura police officer Dick Distin.
-She left the Casitas Springs home in California that was once shared with Cash and moved to Ventura.
+She left the Casitas Springs home in California that was once shared with her ex-husband and moved to Ventura.

 6. She was more than just "Johnny Cash's first wife"